rnd0101/json-graph-lite/README.md

 The intention of json-graph-lite is to provide lightweight graph library, which serializes and deserializes graphs a la JSON graph format.

+**NB: This library uses list for nodes, not object, so it's not really compatible with JSON Graph Format, but sports better support for non-string node ids.**